Skip to main content

 Appealing a family court judge's decision goes to the state court of appeals.
 The appeals court will favor the original judge's opinion in a divorce case.
 It is unusual, but not impossible, for an appeals court to overturn the lower court judge's decision.

 An appeal is limited to significant errors that occurred during the trial.
 This could be an error of fact or law or an abuse of discretion by the judge.
 For instance, the judge applied the wrong law in your case or did not allow you to present critical evidence.
-Generally, an error is one that would change the outcome of your case.
+Generally, an error would change the outcome of your case.

 The court will not overturn divorce settlement agreements on appeal because both spouses agreed to the settlement terms.
 A spouse may try to argue that there were problems with making the agreement, which could present an enforceability issue.